 Getting Your Score

-For Maryland students, your score will be available through www.psat.org/myscore on December 11, 2019.
-If you registered for the test in October, use your existing account.
+For Maryland students, your score is available through www.psat.org/myscore starting on December 5, 2022.
+Students who provided an email address when they took the test will receive an email from the College Board linking to their score report.
+If you have already registered for a College Board account, you can use your existing account to access the report.
 If not, you will need to set up an account to access your score report [parents: you can search for your student once your account is created].
 Once you are logged in, you can follow the prompts to review and download your score report.

 What Do the Scores Mean?